bjerkio/how/pull-request-etiquette.md

 - missing or additional elements following a merge or rebase
 - capacity for reusability

-## When not to make a pull request
+## When not to review a pull request

 ### Solo stuff